sts10/phraze/readme.markdown

 * Orchard Street Medium list: 8,192 words; 13 bits of entropy per word.
 This is the **DEFAULT** list Phraze will use if no list is specified by the user.
 * [Orchard Street Long list](https://github.com/sts10/orchard-street-wordlists/blob/main/lists/orchard-street-long.txt): 17,576 words; 14.1 bits of entropy per word.
 Use `l`.
-* [EFF long list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases): 7,776 words; 12.93 bits of entropy per word.
+* [EFF Long List](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases): 7,776 words; 12.93 bits of entropy per word.
 Use `e`.
 * [Mnemonicode](https://github.com/singpolyma/mnemonicode) list: 1,633 words; 10.67 bits of entropy per word.
 Words are easy to pronounce out loud.
 Use `n`.
-* [EFF short list 1](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases): 1,296 words; 10.3 bits of entropy per word.
+* [EFF Short List 1](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases): 1,296 words; 10.3 bits of entropy per word.
 Use `s`.
-* Orchard Street QWERTY list: 1,296 words; 10.3 bits of entropy per word.
+* Orchard Street QWERTY List: 1,296 words; 10.3 bits of entropy per word.
 Use `q`.
-* Orchard Street Alpha list: 1,296 words; 10.3 bits of entropy per word.
+* Orchard Street Alpha List: 1,296 words; 10.3 bits of entropy per word.
 Use `a`.

 ### Notes on the Orchard Street QWERTY and Alpha lists
 These two lists are optimized to minimize travel distance when inputting passphrases into TVs or video game consoles.
 They both have 1,296 words (10.3 bits per word).

-The Orchard Street QWERTY list that is optimized for QWERTY keyboard layouts.
+The Orchard Street QWERTY List that is optimized for QWERTY keyboard layouts.
 Use this list if your keyboard layout looks like this:

 ```txt
 qwertyuiop